mykelalvis/FT/Traveller/WORKING/FreelanceTraveller/ActiveMeasures/Angle of Incidence.md

 Through the use of probes, [[#Ogele]] has determined that the object is a Kerr (rotating) black hole.
 The rotation produces an ellipsoidal field of energy (an ergosphere) around the event horizon.
 The ergosphere is key to his plan.

-Through a combination of his personal fortune and misappropriation of Imperial funds, [[#Ogele]] installed a cutting-edge, [[Darrian]]-built jump drive aboard the station and supplemented it with an auxiliary jump grid.
+Through a combination of his personal fortune and misappropriation of Imperial funds, [[#Ogele]] installed a cutting-edge, [[Darrians]]-built jump drive aboard the station and supplemented it with an auxiliary jump grid.
 This “phase drive”—as [[#Ogele]] refers to it—is designed to hold the station in a phased state between normal space and jumpspace, existing in both and neither at the same time.
 The phase drive also causes two effects: localized relativistic effects, and an energy resonance that allows the vessel to “skip” across the ergosphere like a flat stone across water.

 The entire plan involves powerful computing, split-millisecond timing, bleeding-edge technology, a critically-precise approach vector, and a lot of luck.
 During the operation of the phase drive (which lasts for only a few minutes), the sensors search for a specific energy signature indicating the formation of a momentary wormhole.
 Once one is found, the phase drive field is used to “skip” across the ergosphere and carom the station into the wormhole.
 At the exact moment of contact, the station's conventional jump drive is engaged, allowing the vessel to pass through what would normally be an impassable barrier without being precipitated out into normal space.
 The effort will result in a massive misjump, but the crew will survive.